 Mgahinga is also home to the Batwa, (also known as the Twa or Pygmys of Central Africa).
 This group of people are the oldest recorded inhabitants of the Great Lakes Region.
 Here one can do a forest hike with a Batwa guide who shares their hunting and gathering skills as well as their knowledge of medicinal plants.

 Semliki National Park

-Semliki National Park is a fairly new park situated in a remote corner of south western Uganda.
-Its terrain is lowland tropical rain forest.
+Semliki National Park is a fairly new park situated in a remote corner of southwestern Uganda.
+Its terrain is a lowland tropical rain forest.
 It is known for its wonderful bird life.
 The land is fairly flat creating a startling contrast to the rugged Rwenzori Mountains nearby.

 Ruwenzori Mountains National Park

 Rwenzori Mountains National Park is a Ugandan national park and UNESCO World Heritage Site.
 The Ruwenzori Mountains are also known as the Mountains of the Moon.
 The park is known for its flora rather than its fauna.
 On the hiking trails, one passes through tropical rainforest, montane forest, bamboo, tree heather’s and afro-alpine vegetation, as well as waterfalls, lakes, and glaciers.
 The park is known for its beautiful plant life as well as butterflies and colorful insects.

 Kibale Forest National Park is located in the western corner of Uganda below the magnificent ‘Mountains of the Moon’ – Rwenzori Mountain Range.
 It is made up of verdant green forests, lakes, and marshlands that provide a habitat for 13 primate species.
 Kibale is one of the best places in the world to go Chimpanzee Tracking with about 500 of these primates spread around the park.